capnproto/capnproto/doc/install.md

 * Linux
 * Mac OS X
 * Windows - Cygwin
-* Windows - MinGW-w64 (lite mode and compiler binary only)
+* Windows - MinGW-w64
-* Windows - Visual C++ (lite mode only)
+* Windows - Visual C++

-**Windows users:** As of Visual Studio 2015, Visual C++ still does not support enough of C++11 to compile Cap'n Proto's reflection or RPC APIs.
-"Cap'n Proto Lite" omits these features from the library, giving you only the core serialization based on generated code.
+**Windows users:** Cap'n Proto requires Visual Studio 2015 Update 3 or newer.
+All runtime features of Cap'n Proto -- including serialization and RPC -- are now supported.
+(It is still not possible to compile the code generator tool, capnp.exe, using Visual Studio; however, a precompiled copy built with MinGW is provided in the release zip for your convenience.)

 **Mac OS X users:** You must use at least Xcode 5 with the Xcode command-line tools (Xcode menu > Preferences > Downloads).
 Alternatively, the command-line tools